-The School offers programs of study leading to the award of the degree of Master of Health Personnel Education either by research or by formal course work.
+The School offers programs of study leading to the awards of the degrees of Master of Health Personnel Education and Master of Public Health - either by research or by formal course work.

-2885 Master of Health Personnel Education By Research MHPEd
+Master of Health Personnel Education By Research

+MHPEd

-This course is designed for teachers and/or educational administrators in the health professions who wish to develop their research skills by undertaking studies leading to the award of the degree of Master of Health Personnel Education, either as full-time or part-time internal students or as students external to the University.
+This course is designed for teachers and/or educational administrators in the health professions who wish to develop their research skills by undertaking studies leading to the award of the degree of Master of Health Personnel Education. either as full-time or part-time internal students or as students external to the University.
 (The latter are required to spend a minimum of 14 weeks in the School.)